Common cold: History

 While the cause of the common cold was identified in the 1950s, the disease appears to have been with humanity since its early history.
 Its symptoms and treatment are described in the Egyptian Ebers papyrus, the oldest existing medical text, written before the 16th century BCE.
 The name "cold" came into use in the 16th century, due to the similarity between its symptoms and those of exposure to cold weather.

 In the United Kingdom, the Common Cold Unit (CCU) was set up by the Medical Research Council in 1946 and it was where the rhinovirus was discovered in 1956.
 In the 1970s, the CCU demonstrated that treatment with interferon during the incubation phase of rhinovirus infection protects somewhat against the disease, but no practical treatment could be developed.
 The unit was closed in 1989, two years after it completed research of zinc gluconate lozenges in the prevention and treatment of rhinovirus colds, the only successful treatment in the history of the unit.

 Research directions

 Antivirals have been tested for effectiveness in the common cold; as of 2009, none had been both found effective and licensed for use.
-There are ongoing trials of the anti-viral drug pleconaril which shows promise against picornaviruses as well as trials of BTA-798.
+There are trials of the anti-viral drug pleconaril which shows promise against picornaviruses as well as trials of BTA-798.
 The oral form of pleconaril had safety issues and an aerosol form is being studied.
-Double-stranded RNA activated caspase oligomerizer (DRACO), a broad-spectrum antiviral therapy, has shown preliminary effectiveness in treating rhinovirus, as well as other infectious viruses.

 The genomes of all known human rhinovirus strains have been sequenced.